20 Greatest Nomadic Horse Cultures in World History

 Famous Historical Figures: Khan Asparuh, Khan Krum, Khan Omurtag

-The Bulgars originated as a Turkic nomadic people from Central Asia, migrating westward by the 5th century CE under pressure from stronger steppe powers.
-By the 7th century, led by Khan Asparuh, a Bulgar faction crossed the Danube and defeated Byzantine forces at the Battle of Ongal in 680 CE.
-This victory led to the founding of the First Bulgarian Empire, a unique fusion of nomadic, Slavic, and Byzantine influences.
-Byzantine chroniclers called them “ferocious riders,” skilled in mobile warfare and diplomatic maneuvering.
+The Bulgars were a Turkic nomadic group that emerged in Central Asia.
+Pushed westward by more dominant steppe tribes, they migrated into Europe by the 5th century CE.
+In the 7th century, under Khan Asparuh, a group of Bulgars crossed the Danube, defeated the Byzantine army at the Battle of Ongal in 680 CE, and established the First Bulgarian Empire, a state characterized by its nomadic, Slavic, and Byzantine elements.
+Byzantine sources describe the Bulgars as “ferocious riders,” adept in cavalry warfare and political strategy.

-As their state solidified, the Bulgars gradually adopted settled life and Christianity, transitioning from steppe nomads to imperial rulers.
-Under Khan Krum in the 9th century, they dealt the Byzantines one of their worst defeats at the Battle of Pliska, where Emperor Nikephoros I was killed—his skull reputedly turned into a drinking cup by Krum.
-The empire flourished under his successors, expanding territory and influence throughout the Balkans.
-Over time, the Bulgar elite assimilated into the Slavic population, giving rise to the medieval Bulgarian identity.
+As the Bulgarian state stabilized, the Bulgars increasingly adopted sedentary lifestyles and Christianity, evolving from a nomadic confederation to imperial rulers.
+Under Khan Krum in the 9th century, the Bulgarians inflicted one of the most significant defeats on the Byzantines at the Battle of Pliska, where Emperor Nikephoros I was killed, and his skull allegedly turned into a drinking cup by Krum.
+The empire prospered under Krum’s successors, expanding its territory and influence across the Balkans.
+Over time, the Bulgar ruling elite assimilated into the Slavic population, giving rise to the medieval Bulgarian identity.

-Though the nomadic roots of the Bulgars faded, their legacy endured in the foundation of a European kingdom that would last, in various forms, for centuries.
-They remain a rare example of a steppe culture successfully transitioning into a settled, long-lasting state that deeply influenced Southeastern Europe’s cultural and political development.
+While the nomadic origins of the Bulgars became a distant memory, their legacy persisted in the foundation of a European kingdom that would endure, in various forms, for centuries to come.
+They represent a rare case of a steppe culture that successfully transitioned into a sedentary, enduring state, leaving a lasting impact on the cultural and political development of Southeastern Europe.

 Uighur princes, Bezeklik, Cave 9, c.
 8th-9th century AD, wall painting – Ethnological Museum, Berlin